fisca-ai/fisca/src/content/homepage/index.md

 # workflow
 workflow:
-  title: "Experience the best solution with us"
+  title: "Experience solution to your needs with us."
   image: "/images/banner.png"
   description: ""